 \subsection{Knowledge extraction: CPM}

-This section gives a brief introduction of Convex Polytopic Model (CPM), a notable algorithm capable of extracting pivotal concepts within a corpus, which have been substantiated to correlate with slots and values in task-oriented dialogues.
+This section gives a brief introduction of Convex Polytopic Model (CPM), a notable algorithm capable of extracting pivotal concepts within a corpus.
+These concepts have been discovered to correlate with slots and values in task-oriented dialogues.
 For an in-depth exploration of CPM, readers are directed to our preceding publications.

 CPM initializes with utterances depicted through a bag-of-words model, with each utterance symbolized by a word frequency vector.
 This vector’s dimension, $F$ is determined by the vocabulary size and is sum-normalized across columns.
 Subsequently, Principal Component Analysis (PCA) is employed to condense these vectors into a lower dimension, $R$.
-Thereupon, a convex polytope is formulated by identifying the minimal volume of the polytope that envelops all $R$-dim vectors with $R+1$ vertices, labelled as $v_1, \ldots, v_{R+1}$, utilizing the algorithm proposed by Li et al. (\citeyear{li_minimum_2008})
+Thereupon, a convex polytope is formulated by identifying the minimal volume of the polytope that envelops all $R$-dim vectors with $R+1$ vertices, labelled as $v_1, \ldots, v_{R+1}$, utilizing the algorithm proposed by \cite{li_minimum_2008}.

 This transformation yields two valuable geometric features:

 \begin{enumerate} \item \textbf{Composition coefficients of vertices} with respect to utterances: any representations of the utterances $p_i$ in $R$-dim space can be decomposed in the format of the following: